flattiverse/connector-csharp/PROTOCOL.md

 * Names (`name`) must match the criteria for proper names.
 However, the server can create dynamic names which include forbidden characters like a `#` (hashtag).
 * The `team` property specifies the team this unit belongs to.
 It is possible to have no team assigned to a unit.
 In that case `team` can be `null` or you just don't send the `team` property at all.
-* The `position` is mandatory.
+* The `position` is the current position of the unit in the game.
+This is a in game status and can't be set via the map editr.
 There can't be an unit without position.
 A position is always a `vector`.
+* The `setPosition` is the position relevant for the map editor API and also is the center for the `orbiting` instruction.
+This values isn't there if you scan the unit in game.
+* The `radius` is mandatory and every scannable unit has one.
+Don't use this value for the map editor, it will be ignored.
-* The `radius` is mandatory and must be given for every unit specified via the map editor API.
+* The `setRadius` is mandatory and must be given for every unit specified via the map editor API.
+It's the configured radius for the unit.
+However, some units may change their radius due to in game activities and therefore `setRadius` and `radius` may differ.
 * The `gravity` property can be omitted by sending null or leaving out the property at all.
 * The `orbiting` array can also be omitted if oyu don't want to have a `steady` unit.
 All sub values are mandatory:
   * `distance` specifies the distance from the current position the orbiting operation will move the unit.